The 6 Best Vertical Garden Kits in 2023

 Less weed pressure and pests

-With less visible soil, that means less weeds!
-Vertical gardening really is a low-maintenance option for those that don’t get excited about pulling weeds on a daily basis.
-Moving your plants from the lawn to a location like a patio or deck means less pests, too!
+Moving from a traditional garden on the lawn to a vertical garden located on a patio or deck means less pests, too!
 Consider adding a few pots of flowers nearby to draw in beneficial pollinators.

 Ambiance, decor and privacy

-Have a nosy neighbor or just want more privacy?
-Set up a vertical garden as a privacy wall!
+If you have a nosy (or noisy!) neighbor or simply want more privacy, consider setting up a vertical garden as a privacy wall!

-Not only are vertical gardens beautiful, but research shows that gardening is associated with reductions in depression, anxiety, BMI, as well as increases in life satisfaction, quality of life and sense of community (Soga, 2017).
-Sign me up! :).
+Not only are vertical gardens beautiful, but research shows that gardening is associated with reductions in depression, anxiety, BMI, as well as increases in life satisfaction, quality of life and sense of community.
+Sign me up, right?!

 Types of Vertical Garden Kits